aws/aws-connected-device-framework/source/packages/services/commands/docs/ephemeral-groups.md

 $aws/events/job/jobID/canceled
 ```

-Upon cancellation/completion, if an ephemeral group was created for the Job, it is automatically deleted by the *CDF Commands* service.
+Upon cancellation/completion, if an ephemeral group was created for the Job, it is automatically deleted by the *CDF Commands* module.